 Make an Initial Deposit

 Most states require that you make an earnest money or good faith deposit to create a binding purchase offer.
-It might be cash, a personal check, or a cashier's check.
-It might even personal property, real property, a mortgage, or an unsecured promissory note.
+It might be a personal check or a certified check.
+It might even be cash, personal property or an unsecured promissory note.
 The bottom line is that it has to be something of set, determined value.

 Anywhere in the neighborhood of 1% of the purchase price is customary, but putting down more will likely signal to the seller that you're a serious buyer.
 Just keep in mind that the seller might be entitled to retain your deposit if you decide that you don't want the property after all and you default under the terms of the contract.

 Disclose your Down Payment

 You'll also have to tell the seller how you're planning to make your down payment on the property, whether it will be in cash, with a promissory note, stocks, real estate, or other assets.
 Buyers generally make their down payments in readily available cash.

 Name Your Financing Terms

 Your deposit, your down payment, and your financing should equal the total consideration you're paying for the property.
 Some contracts allow you to specify a maximum interest rate as well, another contingency that provides you with a way to cancel the deal if your interest rate comes in higher when you qualify for a mortgage.

 Disclose the type of financing you hope to obtain: conventional, FHA, VA, contract of sale, or assumption.
-Include maximum points, especially if you're asking the seller to pay them.
+Include mortgage points, especially if you're asking the seller to pay them.

 Purchase contracts in most states give buyers a certain number of days to have the property inspected.
 Federal law gives all buyers 10 days to inspect for lead paint unless this right is specifically waived in writing.
 Many contracts additionally carry provisions for other contingencies, such as a satisfactory appraisal and loan funding.

 Depending on your state, these contingencies can still be in effect all the way through to closing if you don't remove them in writing.
 It's important that you include any and all of them in your purchase contract.